renatoathaydes/wasmin/README.md

     sqrt (add sa sb)
 )

-# using the concatenative style, which can be the cleanest sometimes!
+# using the concatenative style, which can be the cleanest in certain cases!
 def pythagoras3 [f64, f64] f64;
 fun pythagoras3 a b = square a > square b > add > sqrt;
 ```